AndreasHuth/ld2410_esp32_radar_motion_detection/README.md

 https://github.com/AndreasHuth/ld2410_esp32_radar_motion_detection/tree/master/schematic

 To use the motion sensor, I have configured a corresponding holder.
-There is a cover to protect the electronics and create a nice look. https://github.com/AndreasHuth/ld2410_esp32_radar_motion_detection/tree/master/3D_models
+There is a cover to protect the electronics and create a nice look.
+STL files can be found here:
+https://github.com/AndreasHuth/ld2410_esp32_radar_motion_detection/tree/master/3D_models

 ![](https://github.com/AndreasHuth/ld2410_esp32_radar_motion_detection/blob/master/3D_models/Screenshot%202024-10-05%20150717.png)